 Growing up in a family that owned a printing/copying business, paper has been a part of my life for as long as I can remember.
-I loved to go to my dad’s shop and take home several sheets of all the beautiful colors to make books, drawings, and cards with.
+I loved to go to my dad’s shop and take home several sheets of the beautiful colors to create books,cards and drawings.
 My love for paper bled over to Mrs. Grossman’s stickers, mini Hello Kitty stationery sets, markers, colored pencils, watercolors, and art classes in school.
 When I was in high school, my mom attended a scrapbooking home party.
 She came home and showed us what she had made.
 I immediately thought to myself, “I want to do that!”
 Ever since then, I have been scrapbooking in one form or another.

 About 15 years ago, I started to make scrapbooking a part of my daily life.
 As a mother of young children, I loved the creative outlet it gave me.
 I began participating in online challenges and design teams, which helped me to push myself creatively and try new things.

-My scrapbooking style is eclectic, layered and detailed.
-My work has an organic feel with a whimsical edge.
-I love to mix manufacturers, play with color combinations, cluster photos and embellishments, and add lots of dimension and detail.
+My scrapbooking style is classic, with lots of patterned paper layers and splashes of embellishments.
+I especially love adding dimension to my projects.
+I love playing with color combinations, cluster photos and embellishments, and add lots of dimension.
 My designs are usually centered in the middle of the page, or coming off of one edge of the paper.